raydipanwita/Database/challenges/02_test_driving_model_repository_classes.md

 doing it and submit that recording to your coach for feedback.
 [How do I do this?](https://github.com/makersacademy/golden-square/blob/main/pills/process_feedback_challenges.md)

-Your assignment is to test-drive a `Book` class and a `BookRepository` class with an `all` method.
+Your assignment is to use the design recipe above to design, then test-drive a `Book` class and a `BookRepository` class with an `all` method.

+> __Note__
+> Follow the steps below, those in the starter project and design recipe
+> carefully!

 1. Set up a new project called `book_store` from the [starter](https://github.com/makersacademy/databases-in-python-project-starter).
 2. Use the `book_store` SQL seed instead of the `music_library` seed.
 You can find this in the `seeds` directory in the starter.
 3. Follow the design recipe as usual, before starting to test-drive the classes.
-4. Start recording yourself.
+4. Once you've done the design recipe, start recording yourself.
-5. Test-drive a `Book` class that has attributes for each column in the `books` table.
+5. Test-drive a `Book` class that has attributes for each column in the `books` table, using the example(s) from your design.
 6. Test-drive a `BookRepository` class that has a method `all` that returns a list of `Book` objects.
 7. Write a small program in `app.py` using the class `BookRepository` to print